 The research points toward a specific technical response, and it is not “let developers generate YAML with a chatbot and hope for the best.”

 Adopt cluster-aware validation.
 KubeBench’s three-dimensional scoring demonstrates that evaluating manifests against a live API surface catches errors that static analysis cannot.
 For clusters already in production, policy engines that enforce constraints on what a valid manifest must contain provide a partial safety net, regardless of who or what authored the YAML.
+In practice that means Kyverno or OPA Gatekeeper as admission controllers, rejecting or mutating non-compliant manifests at apply time.
+Neither cares whether a human or a model wrote the YAML, which is the point: the enforcement boundary sits at the API server, the one place that always holds the runtime context the author lacked.

 Use small, specialized models rather than general-purpose frontier LLMs.
 The Kozachok result was achieved with a 1.5B-parameter model fine-tuned on 1,200 examples.
 KubeBench’s domain-specific models are all under 8B parameters.
 These models are cheaper to run, faster to iterate on, and produce more predictable output than a generalist trained on everything including Wikipedia and stale Stack Overflow answers.